 HELPFUL TIPS AND SUGGESTIONS:

-MAPS AND INFORMATION -- (1) To properly prepare for hiking this route, you may wish to obtain a copy of Michel Digonnet's "Hiking Death Valley" (his 1st book) and read pages 357-374.
-There are good maps and mileage info within those pages.
+MAPS AND INFORMATION -- (1) To properly prepare for hiking this route, you may wish to obtain a copy of Michel Digonnet's "Hiking Death Valley" and read pages 367-382 (2nd Edition, March 2016).
+There are maps and mileage info within those pages.
 (2) There is a special informational handout on the Cottonwood-Marble loop which you can usually download directly from the park's official web site or pick up from the Stovepipe Ranger Station or FCVC (Furnace Creek Visitor Center).
 This handout provides extra details and current information about the route and water flow rates at the springs.
 (3) You may want to pick up large topographical maps of the area (both the Cottonwood Canyon & Harris Hill 7.5 min. topos).
 (4) Extensive research can be done of the area by using satellite imagery such as Google Earth.
 This will help you get an overview of the terrain, vegetation, passes, and general route that you will be hiking.
 On Google Earth, you can also look at photographs posted by previous hikers (which are not always placed in the correct locations).
 (5) A hiking GPS would be a valuable aid along this route as you would be able to input GPS coordinates for critical areas such as the two passes.
-This would minimize greatly the potential of getting lost.
+This would minimize the potential of getting lost.

 DRIVING AND PARKING -- If possible, it is best to drive a HC (high clearance) 4WD vehicle so that you can easily drive to and park at the ideal location to begin the route at the junction of Cottonwood and Marble canyons.
 If you do not have a 4WD vehicle but do have HC, you can still park at a spot where hiking and backpacking will work out fine.
 Just add on about 2 hours of extra hiking time each way onto your trip.
 The parking spot for HC vehicles is at the mouth of Cottonwood Canyon.
 It is the spot right before the road drops down into the wash (about 8 1/2 miles from the start of the road at Stovepipe Wells).
 You will know you are at the parking spot because there is a steep but short downhill drop, but off to the right there is a large flat area to park overlooking Mesquite Flat.
 There may be other vehicles parked there.
 Without a HC vehicle, it is sometimes possible to still drive out Cottonwood Canyon Road, but there are sandy stretches and vehicles have been known to get stuck sometimes.
 The main danger spot is an area near the beginning of the road just past the airport where sand tends to gather into small dunes on the road.
 To be safe, it is recommended that you do not drive a passenger car or low clearance vehicle out Cottonwood Canyon Rd.
 You can always check on current road conditions by asking a park ranger at the FCVC or seeing if anything is posted on the DV Morning Report.